bassman5/MickAngularSeed/README.md

 #### Best Practices
-I have tried to follow the guides from Google at [http://blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html] However, I could not get test files co-located with source files because:
+I have tried to follow the guides from Google at [http://blog.angularjs.org/2014/02/an-angularjs-style-guide-and-best.html]

-1. JShint config is different for test files, they need the mocha / test globals defined

-2. The Grunt dist package was made more complicated as you don't want test files in the distribution
+**Updated 27/Mar/14**
+Now test and scss files co-located with source files

+JShint config is different for test files grunt build (or serve:dist) will now package minified files (and uncss to minify css), images and fonts with cache busting ids

 I have also not used multiple modules, just one module for all code.
 As I don't expect this to be a massive app, minified code I believe is enough.
 Also module lazy loading is coming in Angular 2.0, will re-look at it then.